Expert covariational reasoning resources in physics graphing tasks: Discussion

 \section{Discussion}

-This work seeks to characterize some ways that physics experts reason covariationally while solving novel graphing tasks.
-Research Question 1 asks ``In what ways are the covariational reasoning frameworks developed by mathematics education researchers productive for describing expert physicists' modeling in novel graphing tasks?''
-We found that some of the ways mathematics covariational reasoning has been described were consistent with physics experts' reasoning, and some were not.
-Research Question 2 asks ``What patterns do we observe in the reasoning of physics experts as they solve novel graphing tasks?''
-We found five reasoning devices and three modeling modes that were used consistently by all experts while reasoning covariationally.
-In this section, we describe how these findings relate to current literature and present a hypothesis for how \emph{physics} covariational reasoning is distinct from that in mathematics.
+This work seeks to characterize covariational reasoning used by physics experts while solving novel graphing tasks.
+We found that some of the covariational reasoning mental actions defined by mathematics education research were consistent with physics experts' reasoning, and some were not.
+In addition, there were ways physics experts reasoned that were not well captured by the MMA.
+This prompted our research question, ``What features characterize the ways physics experts use covariation to solve novel graphing tasks?''
+We identified reasoning devices and modeling modes that were used consistently by the majority of experts while reasoning covariationally.
+In this section, we describe how these findings relate to current literature and present a hypothesis for some aspects of physics covariational reasoning.